 7. Maple Ginger Hot Toddy

-A hot toddy is spirit something like whiskey, honey and some hot water with a twist of lemon.
-What this does is that it makes for an easy cocktail to customize and build on the entire drink.
-You can add multiple variety of ingredients to the drink and enjoy it along with your friends.
+A hot toddy is a drink made with whiskey, honey, and some hot water with a twist of lemon.
+You can add multiple varieties of ingredients to the drink and enjoy it along with your friends.
 The preparation of such a drink is very easy.
 All you have to do is pour ¾ cup of boiling water over tea bags and put that in a mug.
 Let the whole concoction steep for 5 minutes and remove them.
 You can steep the tea 5 days ahead.

 - 2 bags ginger tea